logorn/telosys/README.md

         }
     ]

+## Technologies

+The technologies used for this api application are:

+- Symfony 3 as main application framework.
+- Doctrine Orm 2.
+- Doctrine Odm
+- Jms serializer
+- Fos rest-bundle
+- Nelmio cors
+- Guzzle client
+- MongoDb
+- MySql
+- ElasticSearch
+- ElasticsearchDSL

+## Documentation

+For online documentation of the appliation click here.
+All docs pages are located in doc.

+## Postman

+You have API calls by operating postman.

+## Update Schema and populate data

+No need to detail them because known of any good developer of symfony.

+## Troubleshooting

+If you face any issue or difficulty by implementing this application, do not be afraid to create an issue with bug or question.

 ## Author Information

 This application was created in 2017 by Hugues MAILLET, inspired by the work of many.

+## License

+This Application is covered by the MIT license.
+Please see the complete license in the application LICENSE file.